John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 ### Expense class variables should be readonly

-As a user of the Budget API,
+As a user of the Calendar API,

 I am able to rely on proper coding practices, so that I do not accidently creating a bug by changing the expense ID.